Gyumeijie/linux-shell-cookbook/basic/CONCEPTS.md

 ```

 ## Arithmetic evaluation
-The shell allows arithmetic expressions to be evaluated, under certain circumstances:
+The shell allows arithmetic expressions to be evaluated, under certain circumstances.
+And evaluation is done in ***fixed-width integers*** with no check for ~~overflow~~, though division by 0 is trapped and flagged as an error:
 - let  builtin command
 ```bash
 x=1